tatuylonen/wiktextract/README.md

 * --out FILE: specifies the name of the file to write (specifying "-" as the file writes to stdout)
 * --all-languages: extract words for all available languages
 * --language LANGUAGE_CODE: extracts the given language (this option may be specified multiple times; by default, English [en] and Translingual [mul] words are extracted)
-* --list-languages: prints a list of supported language names
 * --dump-file-language-code LANGUAGE_CODE: specifies the language code for the Wiktionary edition that the dump file is for (defaults to "en"; "zh" is supported and others are being added)
 * --all: causes all data to be captured for the selected languages
 * --translations: causes translations to be captured